-This paper studies the micro-transmission mechanisms of a recent competitive devaluation in Japan and analyzes its effects on firm dynamics.
-Using a difference-in-differences identification strategy during the Abenomics episode, the yen devaluation is shown to negatively affect exporters in terms of employment, domestic sales and market capitalization relative to their non-exporting peers.
-Further cross-sectoral analysis reveals that the effects are stronger within industries characterized by a higher import content of production.
-Given their substantial dependence on imported intermediate inputs, exporters are adversely affected by competitive devaluations relative to purely domestic firms at home.
-Conventional macro models are too simplistic in their microstructure to capture these adjustment patterns.
-I propose a New Keynesian general equilibrium model featuring common ingredients from international trade and macro, including firm heterogeneity, varying intermediate import intensities, and international dollar pricing to explain the findings.
-The addition of strategic complementarities improves the quantitative performance of the model, but does not affect its qualitative properties.
+This paper studies monetary and exchange rate policy in a world of global value chains.
+Using recent microdata from Japan and Russia, devaluations are shown to negatively affect exporters in terms of employment, domestic revenue and profitability relative to nonexporting firms.
+Given their substantial dependence on imported intermediate inputs, exporting firms are more exposed to marginal cost shocks following exchange rate movements.
+Standard macro models are too simplistic in their microstructure to capture these transmission channels.
+I propose a New Keynesian general equilibrium model with firm heterogeneity, varying intermediate import intensities, and international dollar pricing to explain the findings.
+Strategic complementarities improve the quantitative performance of the model without changing its qualitative properties.
 The new paradigm is successful in matching key firm-level moments as well as the evolution of inflation and net exports.
-The model is calibrated to evaluate the implications for monetary policy transmission under heterogeneous firm import intensities.